 It’s interesting to note that seven-string electric guitars actually have their origins with jazz musicians, and hey – there’s nothing to stop anybody using it for that.
 However, ESP are very much a metal brand.
 An instrument at this budget may not lend itself to clean tones, so it’s probably best to dirty things up with some distortion.

-Straight out of the box, it smells and shines just like a new guitar should.
+Straight out of the box, the esp 7 string smells and shines just like a new guitar should.
 The basswood body makes it noticeably lighter than its mahogany-bodied cousins.
 It weighs in at 9.5 pounds, so it’s not too heavy, but you’ll know it’s there.

 The M-17 is equipped with fairly standard chrome hardware.
 Everything has been kept simple to keep the cost down.
 Two knobs control volume and tone, while its strings go directly through the body to the Tune-o-matic bridge – no tailpiece of any kind, just some simple metal rings to stop the strings from cutting into the body.